SAP-archive/techne/docs/pages/ui-guidelines/colors.md

 Colors bring designs to life.
 It is used in a meaningful way to express emotions and tone, and promotes a distinct and consistent look and feel throughout all application.

+All the colors are divided in groups named after the usage.

 {% include colors.html %}

 <hr>